 25 Aug 2025, by Micron21

-It remains true that some the biggest cyber-security to organisations target individuals rather than systems.
-Even with the development of AI and large language models, it's largely the improvements to social engineering attacks that represent the greatest risk to organisations - exploiting trust, urgency, and fear to bypass even the most sophisticated security systems.
+It remains true that some of the biggest cybersecurity threats to organisations target individuals rather than systems.
+Even with the development of AI and large language models, it's largely the improvements to social engineering attacks that represent the greatest risk to organisations.
+Through exploiting trust, urgency, and fear - they are able to bypass even the most sophisticated security systems.

 Modern phishing attacks have evolved far beyond the poorly crafted emails of the past.
-Phishing attacks that would previously been easy to spot due to spelling mistakes or bad grammar are now able to be created with AI with entirely correct and convincing language.
-Not only that, but spear phishing - attacks that look to target specific individuals using specific information about them - is now even possible at scale using AI tools, publically available social media information, and automation.
-It's for these reasons that it's never been more important to make sure your organisation and staff are aware of what to look out for, and specifically, actively trained to spot it.
+Phishing attacks that would previously been easy to spot due to spelling mistakes or bad grammar are now able to be created through AI with entirely correct and convincing language.
+Not only that, but spear phishing - which are attacks that look to target specific individuals using specific information about them - are now even possible to do at scale through the use of AI tools, publically available social media information, and automation.
+It's for these reasons that it's never been more important to make sure your organisation and staff are aware of what to look out for, and specifically be trained to actively spot them.

-That's why this month we'll be talking about Simulated Phishing, which is a form of training which uses simulated phishing campaigns against an organisation - in combination with ongoing training and resources - to identify risks and help train staff on what to look out for using "real world" examples.
+That's why this month we'll be talking about "simulated phishing".
+This is a form of training, in combination with ongoing training and resources, that organisations deploy by using simulated phishing campaigns against their own organisation - with the objective being to identify risks and help train staff on what to look out for using "real world" examples.

 Phishing attacks have undergone a dramatic transformation since they first appeared in Australia back in 2003.
 What began as easily identifiable spam emails with obvious grammatical errors has evolved into a sophisticated criminal enterprise that leverages advanced technology and psychological manipulation.